Manny Alvarez: Personal life

 Alvarez was separated from his family as a young boy during the Cuban Revolution when he was sent to the United States to live with a foster family through an outreach program while his father was placed in a Cuban prison.
 Five years later, Alvarez was reunited with his family in New York.
 His father started a business in Hoboken, New Jersey.

 Alvarez lives in a New Jersey suburb with his wife and three children.
 His son Ryan is on the autism spectrum and Alvarez has been a vocal supporter of the autism community, often using his position at Fox News to speak out on social issues affecting people on the spectrum.
+His son Orexus graduated from St. John’s University in Queens, NY.

 Medical career

 Alvarez graduated in 1981 from the Department of Medicine of Universidad Central del Este a private university in the Dominican Republic, founded in San Pedro de Macorís on October 15, 1970.

 Alvarez sits on the board of the Fisher Center for Alzheimer's Research Foundation which supports patient information and research grants to scientists in an effort to find a cure for Alzheimer's disease.
 Howard Lutnick, chairman and chief executive officer of Cantor Fitzgerald, L.P., is also a board member.

 In June 2006, Alvarez was honored by Hillary Clinton during the 20th anniversary of Postpartum Support International for his work in providing lectures and community education on women's health.
 He is a member of the organization's President's Advisory Council.